 Cerumen, often called earwax, is a waxy substance naturally produced in human ears (1).
 New mothers may often wonder if it is necessary to and how to clean earwax in babies.
-Earwax is important, and therefore it is not important to remove it.
+Earwax is important, so removing it is not always necessary.
 However, thick and hardened ear wax can cause ear pain.
-It is necessary to consult your child’s pediatrician or pediatric ENT in such scenarios.
-Continue reading this post to know more about the causes, symptoms, prevention, and treatment of earwax buildup in babies.
+Thus, you should consult your child’s pediatrician or pediatric ENT in such scenarios and learn when and how to safely clean your baby’s ears for their comfort and well-being.
+Continue reading this post as we also tell you the causes, symptoms, prevention, and treatment of earwax buildup in babies.

 Why Do Babies Have Earwax?